Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 First, you're trusting that the article you're reading [accurately reports what the study actually says](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1001308).
 You're trusting that the datasets and [statistics are correct](https://www.nature.com/articles/nn.2886), because you're not re-running the regressions yourself.
 You're trusting that they didn't [p-hack their way into statistical significance](https://en.wikipedia.org/wiki/Data_dredging).
 You're trusting that there aren't [more studies that show the exact opposite result](https://en.wikipedia.org/wiki/Meta-analysis), and that they weren't [shoved away into a file drawer](https://en.wikipedia.org/wiki/Publication_bias).
 You're trusting that [the methodology is reproducible](https://en.wikipedia.org/wiki/Replication_crisis), and there's no contamination by something as simple as [sex of the experimenters](https://www.nytimes.com/2014/04/29/science/for-lab-rats-a-male-scientist-effect.html), or the fact that all of the [subjects were undergraduates](http://www.jakebowers.org/ITVExperiments/Sears%201986.pdf).
 You're trusting that the findings weren't [motivated by industry funding](https://brooklynworks.brooklaw.edu/cgi/viewcontent.cgi?httpsredir=1&article=1262&context=jlp), or by a professor who knows they need to produce a certain result to advance their career.
 And, of course, you're trusting that the researchers didn't just [outright fabricate data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2685008/).

 You trust science because you're delegating your trust to the decentralized process known as "scientific consensus."
 This sometimes works out, but [often it doesn't](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124).
 Science is not trustless.
-There is no free lunch when it comes to epistemology.

 **But you are still are right to trust science.** You don't trust science because it's decentralized or trustless or anything like that.
 You trust it because, despite all of its problems, *science has worked*.
-It's better than any other process that we know of for advancing human knowledge.
+It's better than any other process we know of for advancing human knowledge.
 It worked damn hard for that trust, and now science has significant power in society.

 The trust we place in science is orthogonal to it being decentralized.

 So what about cryptocurrencies?

-## Where is the trust in cryptocurrencies?
+## The trust in cryptocurrencies
 Decentralized cryptocurrencies imply you don't have to trust a central party.
 After all, the Bitcoin protocol dictates that every node stores a record of every transaction and double-checks everything themselves.
 No trust required—right?

 ![](https://cdn-images-1.medium.com/max/800/1*L-DU3pUSD0QoMxqjPlJvBQ.png)